-The bill would require that the Attorney General, one year after New Jersey becomes a party to the compact, submit a report to the Governor and, pursuant to section 2 of P.L.1991, c.164 (C.52:14-19.1), to the Legislature, indicating whether the State's continued participation in the compact is in the best interest of the health, safety, and welfare of its citizens.
-At a minimum, the report will be required to: (1) describe the beneficial and detrimental effects, evidenced during the preceding year, which have resulted from the State's participation in the compact; (2) describe any potential longterm effects that have not yet been experienced, but which are likely to result from the State's continued participation in the compact; (3) indicate whether any other party state has changed its licensure requirements in the preceding year to make them less stringent than the requirements in this State; and (4) provide a recommendation as to whether the State should remain a party to the compact.
+[8.]
+6. One year after New Jersey becomes a party to the compact, as provided by this act, the Attorney General shall submit a report to the Governor and, pursuant to section 2 of P.L.1991, c.164 (C.52:14-19.1), to the Legislature, evaluating whether the State's continued participation in the compact is in the best interest of the health, safety, and welfare of its citizens.
+At a minimum, the report shall: (1) describe the beneficial and detrimental effects, evidenced during the preceding year, which have resulted from the State's participation in the compact; (2) describe any potential long-term effects that have not yet been experienced, but which are likely to result from the State's continued participation in the compact; (3) indicate whether any other party state has changed its licensure requirements in the preceding year to make them less stringent than the requirements in this State; and (4) provide a recommendation as to whether the State should remain a party to the compact.